git398723/BP-translate/README.md

 Follow `Installation and usage` in this repository: https://github.com/digitalstars/BlueProtocol-Translate
 This repository purpose is used to host the code, and remote setting for auto-update translation.

+## How to change translation language based on auto-update behavior

+1. Open file using notepad: `bptl_setting.json`.
+2. Change value of `selected_language` to available language.
+3. Save.
+4. Reopen the application exe

+Current available language is:
+- English = `en`
+- Indonesia = `id`

 ## Known issue